 For taxpayers that receive income from employment, their total income will include income from emoluments.
 This includes:

-All incomes are subject to tax, however, some payments are exempt from tax.
-Special provisions for exemptions are available in the .
+All employment income is subject to PAYE Final Tax; however, some payments are exempt from tax.
+Special provisions for exemptions are available in the Income Tax Revised up to 25 November 2013

-An employee who also receives income from business or share of estate/ partnership must lodge a business return, instead of the salary and wage earner return Form S.
+An employee who also receives income from business or share of estate/ partnership must lodge a business return, with Tax Withholding Certificate attached

 Income from property